ship-components/ship-components-icon/README.md

 ## Usage

-### ES6/JSX
+### CSS Modules
-The component is written using ES6/JSX therefore Babel is required to directly use it.
-The below example is based on using [webpack](http://webpack.github.io/) and [babel-loader](https://github.com/babel/babel-loader).
+The component is a css file that imports fonts and images, therefore some [webpack](http://webpack.github.io/) configuration is needed to use it this way.
+Below is an example of usage as a CSS Module in a ES2015 class.

 ```js
 import icon from 'ship-components-icon';